 The International Price Program (IPP) produces Import/Export Price Indexes (MXP) containing data on changes in the prices of nonmilitary goods and services traded between the U.S. and the rest of the world.

-month; prices increased 2.5 percent over the past year.
-U.S. export prices recorded no
+and increased 3.1 percent over the past year.
+U.S. export prices increased 0.5 percent in

 - U.S. Import and Export Price Indexes (Current Month) (HTML) (PDF)